-The following keynote speakers have confirmed their contribution:
+The following keynote speakers have confirmed their contribution to CASPT 2015.

 Martin Grötschel holds the Chair for Information Technology at the Institute of Mathematics of Technische Universität Berlin, and is now the President of the Konrad-Zuse-Zentrum Berlin (ZIB) as well as the secretary of the International Mathematical Union.
 Martin Grötschel’s main areas of scientific interest are Mathematics, Optimization and Operations Research.
 He has deep interest in real applications in areas such as Public Transportation, Telecommunication, Chip design and VLSI, Production planning, Flexible manufacturing, and Logistics.

 More information can be found at Martin Grötschel’s webpage.